eny-rs/eos-bios/eosio.unregd/ricardian contracts/eosio.unregd-regaccount-rc.md

 ## Description

-The intent of the `{{ regaccount }}` action is to register an EOS account using the stored information (Ethereum address/balance) after verifying the submitted ETH signature.
+The intent of the `{{ regaccount }}` action is to register an EOS account using the stored information (Ethereum address/balance) after verifying the submitted Ethereum address signature.

 As an authorized party I {{ signer }} wish to create an account {{ account }} accessible with EOS public key {{ eos_pubkey_str }} by submitting cryptographic proof {{ signature }} corresponding to the Ethereum address.